almostJohn/almostjohn/README.md

-### introduction

-- rainenthusiast and overthinker
+• Rainenthusiast and overthinker<br />
-- sometimes I write code; sometimes it works _(predominantly typescript, learning some rust)_
+• Sometimes I write code; sometimes it works _(predominantly typescript, learning some rust)_<br />
-- plonking on various numbers of strings _(mostly six)_ with the goal to produce pleasant sounds
+• Plonking on various numbers of strings _(mostly six)_ with the goal to produce pleasant sounds